-Effective upon completion of our IPO, we established a compensation committee of the board of directors, which consists of He Yu, Jonathan Intrater, and Karl Ye.
+Effective upon completion of our IPO, we established a compensation committee of the board of directors, which presently consists of He Yu, Jonathan Intrater, and Lee Stern.
 Messrs.
-He Yu and Jonathan Intrater are each an independent director under NASDAQ's listing standards.
+He Yu, Jonathan Intrater, and Lee Stern are each an independent director under NASDAQ's listing standards.
 The compensation committee's duties, which are specified in our Compensation Committee Charter, include, but are not limited to: